dcsozturk/hime/README.md

 ## Issues and Bug Reporting

-For issues, custom requests, and bug reporting contact dogacan.s.ozturk@jpl.nasa.gov.
+For issues, custom requests, and bug reporting contact dcsoztrk@umich.edu.
 Please provide as much as information as possible.
 Bug reports can include screenshots or copies of error messages.